THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 Sit in a tub of hot water and relax.

 You could add some scented Epsom salts to the water to help calm you down and put a hot washcloth over your face.

 #6.
 Eat Some Ice Cream

-Well here is it!
-Eating ice cream is a great way for dealing with stress.
+Eating ice cream is an excellent way to deal with stress.
 It makes you feel good to eat it and indulge.

-Trust me, you can’t be stressed when eating a cone of your favorite ice cream.
+Trust me, stress won’t be an issue when eating a cone of your favorite ice cream.

-Just be careful to not have this tip be your #1 option all of the time otherwise you will have another issue to deal with.
+Just be careful to avoid having this tip being your #1 option all of the time, otherwise, you will have another issue to deal with.

-There are many ways to minimize stress, but laughing has to be close to the best one.
+There are many ways to address stress, but laughing has to be close to the best.

 They say laughter is the best medicine.
 And I fully believe it.

-No matter how bad or stressed I feel, laughing always makes me feel better.
+No matter how bad or intense I feel, a good laugh always makes me feel better.